 … the list goes on.
 Yep, life has taken me on some pretty weird paths.

 This spring, the list grew.
-I did the wildest, most insane, LEAST “me” thing ever – I went and competed a major reality TV show.
+I did the wildest, most ridiculous, LEAST “me” thing ever – I went and competed a major reality TV show.

 Those of you who know me well, go ahead and pick yourselves up off the floor now.